xiaolng/DSPS_FBianco/HW2/README.md

 ## ASSIGNED READING:

 - [The Earth is Round (p<0.05)](http://fbb.space/dsps/Cohen1994_TheEarthIsRound_AmPsych.pdf), Jacob Cohen 1994.
 A critique of _p_-value based science.
-(The above link is free, the [official link](http://psycnet.apa.org/fulltext/1995-12080-001.html) should be free whenn accessed within thhe NYU network.
+(The above link is free, the [official link](http://psycnet.apa.org/fulltext/1995-12080-001.html) should be free whenn accessed within the UD network.

 # Assignment 1: Understanding the Maxwell Boltzman distribution